Time-Critical Adversarial Influence Blocking Maximization: Methodology

 \end{restatable}

-Please refer to the Appendix for detailed proofs of the above theorems.
+Please refer to the Appendix A.4 for detailed proofs of the above theorems.

-At this point, we have completed the description of BIS, a method that combines forward and reverse influence sampling and that achieves a lower bound guarantee on the $(1 - 1/e - \varepsilon)(1-\gamma)$ optimal solution, if we generate at least $R$ (Theorem~\ref{thm:fisbound}) samples during FIS and $\theta$ (Theorem~\ref{lemma:RRSSB}) samples during RIS.
+This concludes the description of BIS, which integrates forward and reverse influence sampling to achieve a $(1 - 1/e - \varepsilon)(1-\psi)$-approximation guarantee, provided that at least $\phi$ (Theorem~\ref{thm:fisbound}) and $\theta$ (Theorem~\ref{lemma:RRSSB}) samples are generated for FIS and RIS, respectively.